 An extract of the Annual Return as on 31st March 2018 in the prescribed FormMGT -9 is attached as Annexure 'A' to this Report and forms a part of it.

 RELATED PARTY TRANSACTIONS

-The particulars of loans guarantees or securities and investments covered under theprovisions of Section 186 of the Companies Act 2013 are given in the financialstatements.
+The particulars of loans given guarantees or securities provided and investments madeas required under the provisions of Section 1 86 of the Companies Act 201 3 are given inthe financial statements.

 DIRECTORS AND KEY MANAGERIAL PERSONNEL

 Pursuant to Section 152 of the Companies Act 2013 Dr. Shailendra Chouksey retires byrotation at the ensuing Annual General Meeting (AGM) and being eligible offers himself forre-appointment.
 The Board recommends his reappointment.